Experience the Coastal Ridge Trail. Demanding, Delightful, Damnable.

 You will find a couple of remote beaches located along the Coastal Ridge Trail at Barrow Harbour and Smokey Hole.
 Eat a snack or take a rest at the picnic tables provided.
 Interested in making the hike a multi-day experience, pitch your tent at the platform provided at Barrow Harbour.
 Please note: be sure to pack out any garbage.

 Parking is available at each end of the trail.
-In Sandy Cove, parking is available at the entrance to Sandy Cove Beach on Down Below Road.
-In Salvage, parking is available at the Trails Parking Lot off Sunday Avenue.
+In Sandy Cove, parking is available at the parking lot at Crooked Tree Park across from Down Below Road (where the trail begins).
+In Salvage, parking is available at the Trails Parking Lot off of Sunday Avenue.

 Commonly seen are moose, fox, bears, seabirds, eagles, grouse.
 Seabirds and whales can be seen where the trail hugs the coast: humpback, minke and finback whales and dolphins would most likely be seen from the headlands.